ysharplanguage/etl/README.md

 # Problem Statement

-1. Source database : You are given a Dockerfile to build a postgres image.
+1. Source database : There are two source databases named Rest and Soap.
+ You are given a Dockerfile to build a postgres image for both these databases.
-There is a seed.sql that has DDL and DML statements to seed the data for the source   database.
-Build the image using the provided Dockerfile and launch a container and name it as Rest.
+ There is a seed.sql that has DDL and DML statements to seed the data for the source databases.
+  - For Rest, build the image using the provided Dockerfile and launch a container and name it as Rest.
+  - For Soap, build the image using the provided Dockerfile and launch a container and name it as Soap.
   Please see below a ERD diagram to see the relationships between the entities from the source database.

 2. Destination database: You are given a Dockerfile to build a postgres image for the destination database.
-3. A seed.sql file is also provided that contains DDL statement to create the destination database.<br/>
+3. A seed.sql file is also provided that contains DDL statement to create the destination database.
+   Create an image using the provided Docker file and launch a container named DataWarehouse.

 4. Write a program that does the following

  - extracts all the data from all the tables from the source database.